-Less than five miles from downtown Atlanta, Castleberry Hill is one of the smartest, most stylish residential areas in Atlanta, a far cry from its past as an industrial hub.
-Today, this historic district is now filled with art galleries, large industrial living lofts, bars, and restaurants.
-The residents are diverse and spend their evenings participating in many of the famous Castleberry Hill Art Strolls, sipping margaritas on the patio of No Mas!
-Cantina, or hanging out at Elliott Street Deli and Pub, where you can grab a not-too-shabby homestyle chicken salad sandwich to go with your drink of choice.
+Southwest of downtown is Castleberry Hill, one of the smartest, most stylish residential areas in Atlanta, a far cry from its past as an industrial hub.
+Today, this historic district is home to art galleries, expansive lofts, bars and restaurants.
+The residents are diverse and spend their evenings participating in many of the famous Castleberry Hill 2nd Friday Art Strolls, sipping margaritas on the patio of No Mas!
+Cantina or hanging out at Elliott Street Deli and Pub, where you can grab a not-too-shabby homestyle chicken salad sandwich to go with your drink of choice.

 Welcome to the home to Piedmont Park, the finest green space in Atlanta.
-Midtown is a district of new high-rise condominiums, bars, restaurants with amazing patios, and some of the best gay bars in the city.
+Midtown is a district of new high-rise condominiums, bars, restaurants with patios and some of the best gay bars in the city.
 Spendthrifts pack into Atlantic Station – a sprawling outdoor shopping space with restaurants and movies.
-Other must-visit sights include the High Museum, and the Fox Theater.
-Showcasing its support for the LGBT community, the intersection of 10th & Piedmont, a hub famous for its gay establishments, now includes a permanent rainbow intersection.
+Other must-visit sights include the High Museum of Art and the Fox Theatre.
+Showcasing its support for the LGBTQ community, the intersection of 10th Street and Piedmont Avenue, a hub famous for its gay establishments, now includes a permanent rainbow intersection.